Capital Pointe completion date pushed back another year

 "This excavation work has been an extraordinary construction project in its own right in Regina, with the five levels of underground parking that will be provided for building residents.
 The timeline for completion of the project is 18-20 months from construction reaching grade."

-The developer has until March 2018 to achieve "meaningful construction" on the site, before its latest foundation and site permit expires.
+The developer has until March 2018 to achieve "meaningful construction" on the site otherwise its foundation and site services permit expires.

 City hall administration recently advised councillors — some of whom have expressed frustration at the construction delays — that the city cannot compel the real estate company to finish construction.

 $20M spent on project

 At 27 storeys, Fortress says Capital Pointe will be the tallest building in the city.
 The developer says it will offer 186 luxury condo units and include a hotel with 140 suites.